The Squat

 • Boost mobility, balance, strength and posture

-• Improve muscle mass
+• Improves muscle mass

-• Slower the rate of physical decline
+• Slows the rate of physical decline

-1. Feet shoulder-width apart
+1. Have feet shoulder-width apart

 2. Spine in a neutral position.
 Avoid arching or rounding of the back.
 Head should be aligned with the spine.
 You don't need to look up or down; instead, maintain a neutral gaze slightly forward and downward.